EnterpriseDB/docker-postgresql/IronBank/src/root/README.md

 Cloud Native PostgreSQL is a stack designed by EnterpriseDB to manage PostgreSQL workloads particularly optimized for Private Cloud environments with Local Persistent Volumes (PV).
-PostgreSQL 10 or higher versions are supported.
+PostgreSQL 11, 12, 13, 14, and 15 are supported.

 ## Features & Benefits